reactive/data-client/docs/core/api/ExternalCacheProvider.md

 import PkgTabs from '@site/src/components/PkgTabs';

-Integrates external stores with `rest-hooks`.
+Integrates external stores with `Reactive Data Client`.
 Should be placed as high as possible in application tree as any usage of the hooks is only possible for components below the provider in the React tree.